Updated June 7, 2018

 Pak ridiculed assertions that the Moon religion is actually a foreign affairs arm of the Korean Intelligence Agency.

-“The subcommittee, in the powerful name of the US Congress, gave unqualified authenticity to a so-called intelligence report. which is trash, total lies, distorted and vicious in nature,” Pak said.
+“This subcommittee, in the powerful name of the US Congress, gave unqualified authenticity to a so-called intelligence report, which is trash, total lies, distorted, and vicious in nature,” Pak said.

 He said that the Moon church is no more political than Catholic, Protestant, or Jewish congregations in the United States.
 Those churches, Pak said, actively and lawfully champion political causes as the Unification Church does.